Hulme: Early history

 In 1440 there is a mention of the manor of Hulme and land exchanged for 200 pounds of silver:

 "Between William de Byrom, Henry de Par and John Hepe, late of Hulme, plaintiffs, and Ralph de Prestwich, deforciant of the manor of Hulme with the appurtenances, and of 9 messuages, 300 acres of land, 100 acres of meadow, 500 acres of pasture, and 100 acres of wood in Mamcestre, Crompton and Oldom.

 Hulme was evidenced as a separate community south of the River Medlock from Manchester in 15th century map prints.
 Christopher Saxton included Holme in his map of Lancashire of 1577 on the south banks of the Medlock and the Irwell where they joined.
 Trafford was placed on the south bank of the Irwell to the south-west, Wordsall across the Irwell to the north-west and Manchester across the Medlock to the north.
-Hulme Hall was close to the River Irwell on a site near where St George's Church was later built.
+Hulme Hall was close to the River Irwell on a site near where St George's Church was later built, and the Hulme Barracks were built in 1799.

 Until the 18th century the area remained agricultural, and pictures from the time show an idyllic scene of crops, sunshine and country life.
 The area remained entirely rural until the Bridgewater Canal was cut and the Industrial Revolution swept economic change through the neighbouring district of Castlefield where the Duke of Bridgewater's canal terminated, and containerised transportation of coal and goods rose as an industry to support the growing textile industries of Manchester.
 It was this supply of cheap coal from the Duke's mines at Worsley that allowed the textile industry of Manchester to grow.